-- (i) That the proposed temporary use will not materially endanger the public health, welfare and safety; - (ii) That the proposed temporary use will not have a substantial negative effect on adjoining properties; - (iii) That the proposed temporary use is in harmony with the general purpose and intent of this chapter and preserves its spirit; and - (iv) The proposed temporary use is held no more than four times per year at any particular location.
+- (ii) That the proposed temporary use will not have a substantial negative effect on adjoining properties.
+The Planning Board agreed that the hours of the event, public safety available, and distance of the fireworks from road and neighboring properties will ensure there will not be a substantial negative effect on adjoining properties. - (iii) That the proposed temporary use is in harmony with the general purpose and intent of this chapter and preserves its spirit.
+The Planning Board agreed that the spirit of this event, highlighting the honoring of veterans, and promoting charity and community, is in harmony with the general purpose of the Code of Ordinances. - (iv) The proposed temporary use is held no more than four times per year at any particular location.
+The Planning Board agreed this event is held no more than four times per year.